 Registrant's regulated business is capital intensive and requires considerable capital resources.
-A portion of these capital resources are provided by internally generated cash flows from operations.
+A portion of these capital resources is provided by internally generated cash flows from operations.
 AWR anticipates that interest expense will increase in future periods due to the need for additional external capital to fund its construction program, and as market interest rates increase.
 AWR believes that costs associated with capital used to fund construction at GSWC will continue to be recovered through water and electric rates charged to customers.

-AWR funds its operating expenses and pays dividends on its outstanding common shares primarily through dividends from GSWC.
+AWR funds its operating expenses and pays dividends on its outstanding Common Shares primarily through dividends from GSWC.
 The ability of GSWC to pay dividends to AWR is restricted by California law.
-Under these restrictions, approximately \$196.9 million was available on March 31, 2015 to pay dividends to AWR.
+Under these restrictions, approximately \$196.8 million was available on June 30, 2015 to pay dividends to AWR.

 When necessary, Registrant obtains funds from external sources in the capital markets and through bank borrowings.
 Access to external financing on reasonable terms depends on the credit ratings of AWR and GSWC and current business conditions, including that of the water utility industry in general as well as conditions in the debt or equity capital markets.
 AWR also has access to a \$100.0 million revolving credit facility which expires in May 2018.
 AWR may elect to increase the aggregate commitment by up to an additional \$50.0 million.
 AWR borrows under this facility and provides funds to its subsidiaries, including GSWC, in support of their operations.
 Any amounts owed to AWR for borrowings under this facility are included in inter-company payables on GSWC's balance sheet.
 The interest rate charged to GSWC and other affiliates is sufficient to cover AWR's interest cost under the credit facility.
-As of March 31, 2015, there were no outstanding borrowings under this facility and \$11.2 million of letters of credit outstanding.
-As of March 31, 2015, AWR had \$88.8 million available to borrow under the credit facility.
+As of June 30, 2015, there were no outstanding borrowings under this facility and \$10.8 million of letters of credit outstanding.
+As of June 30, 2015, AWR had \$89.2 million available to borrow under the credit facility.

-In July 2014, Standard & Poor's Ratings Services ("S&P") revised its rating outlook on AWR and GSWC from stable to positive.
-S&P also affirmed the 'A+' corporate credit rating on both AWR and GSWC.
-S&P debt ratings range from AAA (highest rating possible) to D (obligation is in default).
-In December 2014, Moody's Investors Service ("Moody's") affirmed its 'A2' rating with a stable outlook for GSWC.
+In May 2015, Standard & Poor's Rating Services ("S&P") affirmed the 'A+' credit rating on both American States Water Company and its wholly owned subsidiary, Golden State Water Company.
+S&P also revised its rating outlook to stable from positive on both companies.
 Securities ratings are not recommendations to buy, sell or hold a security and are subject to change or withdrawal at any time by the rating agency.
-Registrant believes that AWR's sound capital structure and "A+ positive" credit rating, combined with its financial discipline, will enable AWR to access the debt and/or equity markets.
+Registrant believes that AWR's sound capital structure and 'A+' credit rating, combined with its financial discipline, will enable AWR to access the debt and/or equity markets.
 However, unpredictable financial market conditions in the future may limit its access or impact the timing of when to access the market, in which case, Registrant may choose to temporarily reduce its capital spending.
-During the three months ended March 31, 2015, GSWC incurred \$14.8 million in company-funded capital expenditures.
-During 2015, GSWC's company-funded capital expenditures are estimated to be approximately \$85 - \$95 million.
+During the six months ended June 30, 2015, GSWC incurred \$32.5 million in company-funded capital expenditures.
+During 2015, GSWC's company-funded capital expenditures are estimated to be between \$85 - \$90 million.